brayantz/MulGETS/README.md

 This version of MulGETS (Multi-site weather Generator of École de Technologie Supérieure) were made to fix some bugs and improve the perfomance of the original version.
 Only precipitation were considerede here.

-The original version can be found on: https://uk.mathworks.com/matlabcentral/fileexchange/47537-multi-site-stochstic-weather-generator-mulgets
+The original version can be found here: https://uk.mathworks.com/matlabcentral/fileexchange/47537-multi-site-stochstic-weather-generator-mulgets